 For your day-use reservation you will have the option to choose between three reservation types:

 - Parking + Entry

 - Entry only

 I recommend thoroughly reading over the FAQ before making a reservation choice.

 There is no cell service in Hā‘ena State Park.
 Make sure you have downloaded your permit(s) and any offline trail maps you want to use before entering the park.

 How to Obtain a Permit for Backpacking the Kalalau Trail

 Obtaining a permit to backpack the Kalalau Trail can be tricky.
-Permits go live exactly 30 days in advanced from the desired hiking date.
+Permits go live exactly 30 days in advance from the desired hiking date.
 Permits become available at midnight, Hawaii Standard Time, and will be sold out by midnight.
-Like I said, securing one can be tricky and extremely frustrating.
+As I said, securing one can be tricky and extremely frustrating.